No charges for 2 Minnesota wrestlers in alleged sex assault - WHIZ News

 “There are often conflicting versions of what happened and this case is no exception,” he said.
 “In the interest of justice, there is inadequate evidence to fairly charge and prosecute this case.”

-He provided few details, saying his office doesn’t believe in re-victimizing the victim.
+He provided few details, saying his office doesn’t believe in re-victimizing the victim and that, “We appreciate her bravery in reporting this incident to police.”

+Freeman also hinted that alcohol may have been involved, saying that under Minnesota’s current laws on intoxication and a victim’s ability to give consent, his office was restricted in how it could bring charges in the case.

+In neighboring Wisconsin, Freeman said, prosecutors have broad discretion to charge suspects who know or should know that someone’s alcohol consumption can impair his or her ability to give consent.
+He said he and others have pushed Minnesota lawmakers to pass similar legislation but have been unsuccessful so far.

 Both wrestlers were suspended from team activity after the arrests.
 Steveson’s attorney, Christa Groshek, told the Star Tribune that he has since been allowed to practice but not compete.
+She said she expects he’ll be allowed to return to competition but that she hadn’t heard from the university by midday Friday.
 Steveson is one of the nation’s top heavyweights and an aspiring Olympian who placed third at this year’s NCAA championships.

-Groshek did not immediately return messages from The Associated Press seeking comment on Freeman’s announcement.
+Groshek told the Star Tribune that Steveson continues to attend classes and that he was relieved by Freeman’s announcement.

 Steveson was a four-time state champion at Apple Valley High School.
 He had a 35-2 record this season — his first competing for the Gophers.
 Martinez didn’t wrestle last season and was listed as a redshirt sophomore.
 He wrestled for Fresno (California) City College before enrolling at Minnesota.
 It was not clear if he had an attorney who could comment on his behalf.